Taylor Swift attends Kansas City Chiefs game, boosting sales of Travis Kelce jerseys 400%

 Taylor Swift's Eras World Tour, which kicked off in March, is on track to become one of the highest-grossing concert tours of all time.
 The concert tour's North American ticket sales alone could gross $2.2 billion, according to survey data from research firm QuestionPro that CNN cited.
 A movie of the tour, which will premiere in October, is expected to rake in $75 million during its opening at the box office in the U.S., data from The National Research Group shows.

-But the pop pilgrimage isn't just making Swift rich.
+But the sold-out performances aren't just making Swift rich.
 According to the Federal Reserve Bank of Philadelphia, Swift's Eras Tour boosted travel and tourism in the region, with the city's hotels recording higher revenue during the month of Swift's Philadelphia performances than during any other month since the onset of the pandemic.
 Swift's visit even pushed up some hotel room's prices to more than $400 per night, one local news outlets reported.

 This isn't the first time a pop star has lifted prices.
 In May, Beyonce single-handedly bumped up Sweden's inflation 0.2% by playing two shows there, an economist told the Financial Times.